 AuthorMichaletz ZwiefMarketing and digital communications agency specializing in smart, meaningful content development.

 There’s two key principles to remember when building a PowerPoint presentation—content and graphic design.
-For content tips, see this blog post.
 This article explains technical considerations when designing PPT presentations to help maximize readability while simplifying your design process.

 2. KISS—“Keep It Simple, Silly.”
 Slide presentations should be creative but not cluttered.
 Only use the main speaking points as short, concise bullets.
 Keep design elements to a minimum so as not to distract the audience from what the speaker is actually verbally presenting.

 3. Don’t overuse animations, they can be a distraction and add little value to meaningful content other than “eye candy.”
 Animations can also add weight to the overall size of the presentation and may cause unpredictable results when displayed across multiple devices.

 4. Use large font sizes for readability—Guy Kawasaki suggests nothing under 30 point—however, use a consistent font size even if it is a little smaller to present a consistent, appealing presentation.
 Read about his 10/20/30 rule.

 5. Use "Slide Master" (under the View tab) to standardize slide templates.
 With Master slides, you can set up a custom theme for your presentation so when slides are added in "Normal" view, background artwork and font styles won't have to be reformatted.
 This is a great way for organizations to ensure all team members use the same template for brand consistency.

 The sub slides in Slide Master are for creating different layout options (adjust placement of headers, subheads, images and bulleted copy).
 Consider creating Master slides with a variation of art, layout and background colors to give your team multiple "on-brand" options for their presentations.